Andrew Marsh (cricket)

 Andrew Marsh (born 1 November 1952) was an English cricketer.
 He was a right-handed batsman and slow left-arm bowler who played for Dorset.
 He was born in Bridport, Dorset.

+Career

 Marsh made a single List A appearance for the team, during the 1973 Gillette Cup, against Staffordshire.
 From the lower order, he scored a single run, and took bowling figures of 0–33.

 Following a single appearance for the team in the 1973 Minor Counties championship, he did not appear again in the competition until 1986.